grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This transformation helps you tailor the visual presentation of your data to focus on the most relevant information.

-### Merge
+### Merge series/tables

 Use this transformation to combine the results from multiple queries into a single result, which is particularly useful when using the table panel visualization.
 This transformation merges values into the same row if the shared fields contain the same data.

-Here's an example illustrating the impact of the "Merge Rows" transformation on two queries returning table data:
+Here's an example illustrating the impact of the **Merge series/tables** transformation on two queries returning table data:

 **Query A:**